Skip to main content

 • Our team will not tolerate abuse of any kind and will not engage with a service user they believe may be under the influence of drugs or alcohol.

 • Our team members keep notes of helpline calls, emails, and online chats.
 We may note down your telephone number if it is available to us.
-All notes are stored securely in line with GDPR and destroyed after three years from the date of the last contact.
+All notes are stored securely in line with Data Protection and destroyed after three years from the date of the last contact.

-• Calls are recorded for monitoring/training purposes and all call recordings are destroyed within 60 days.
+• Calls are sometimes recorded for monitoring/training purposes and all call recordings are destroyed within 45 days.
 Such calls will only be listened to by the core staff at LawCare and are never shared with third parties.

-• If you give feedback on our service during the course of the call or online chat we may use your brief comments in our publicity, including social media and our impact report.
-We will only do so when the comment is relatively generic, such as “it was helpful to talk things over”, and we will never do so in a way that allows you to be identified.
+• If you give feedback on our service during the call or online chat we may use your brief comments in our publicity, including social media and our impact report.
+We will only do so when the comment is generic, such as “it was helpful to talk things over,” and we will never do so in a way that allows you to be identified.

 Our policy regarding repeat callers